 Other online marketplaces in China

-Three other online marketplaces feature in our list above, and might be of particular interest to online retailers and brand owners outside China: Amazon, Vipshop and Kaola.
+Six other online marketplaces feature in our list above, but only two are really relevant to online retailers and brand owners outside China, who want to sell to Chinese consumers: Amazon and Vipshop.

 Amazon needs no introduction to businesses in North America or Europe, where it is the clear market leader.
 But in China, Amazon has not been successful.
 Amazon bought Chinese online shopping business Joyo.com in 2004, and renamed it Amazon China.
 After many years of losing market share, Amazon.cn closed to Chinese sellers, but has continued to offer products from merchants worldwide.
 This provides an easy way for existing Amazon sellers to reach Chinese buyers.

-As mentioned above, Amazon’s website in China has only 23.4 million monthly visitors.
-There are 91.1 million visits from Chinese consumers to Amazon’s other websites around the world (the majority to Amazon.com) but visits to Amazon.cn itself are relatively low.
+As mentioned above, Amazon’s website in China has only 9.6 million monthly visitors.
+There are 39.4 million visits per month from Chinese consumers to Amazon’s other websites around the world (the majority to Amazon.com) but visits to Amazon.cn itself are relatively low.

-Vipshop is the fourth largest online marketplace in China, with a market share of 1.88% and approximately $36 billion in GMV.
+Vipshop is the fourth largest online marketplace in China, with a market share of 1.88%.
 Vipshop specializes in flash sales of branded products in the fashion, beauty and home product categories.
 It has had a dedicated “VIP International” category on its website since 2014 and an established cross-border selling program to help foreign brands sell to Chinese consumers.

 Kaola was started in 2015 by Chinese internet company NetEase, and is dedicated to cross-border imports of foreign brands.
 It originally offered products from Australian sellers, but has since expanded to brands worldwide.
 Although Kaola has a relatively small share of overall Chinese ecommerce, it is estimated to have 24.5% of the cross-border ecommerce market, behind only Tmall Global.